-Chelsea Green is currently a fourth year PhD Candidate at Harvard University’s Department of Government, with concentrations in International Relations and Political Methodology.
+Chelsea Green is currently a fifth year PhD Candidate at Harvard University’s Department of Government, with concentrations in International Relations and Political Methodology.
 Chelsea’s work focuses broadly on how people, communities, and corporations are adapting to climate change.
 Chelsea’s past research has also investigated corporate talk and shareholder activism on climate change.

 Before attending Harvard University, Chelsea served as a Scoville Fellow at the Carnegie Endowment for International Peace in Washington DC, where she studied emerging powers in the global nuclear order.
 She then returned to Stanford University, where she obtained her B.A. in Political Science, to manage domestic and international public opinion surveys on nuclear weapons as a research assistant for Professor Scott Sagan.
 As an undergraduate at Stanford, Chelsea completed an Honors Thesis with the Center for International Security and Cooperation (CISAC) utilizing survey experimental methods to investigate American public opinion on torture.